Hitachi Energy RTU500 series CMU

 How it could be exploited

-An attacker with network access to the RTU500 CMU could send a specially crafted message that triggers a buffer overflow condition (CWE-120), causing the CMU to crash or hang.
-The attacker would need to be able to reach the device network interface, but no authentication is required to send the malicious message.
+An attacker with network access to the RTU500 series CMU could send a specially crafted request that triggers a buffer overflow condition in the communications module, causing it to crash or become unresponsive and unable to process legitimate commands or telemetry.

 Prerequisites